podtato-head/podtato-head/README.md

 ### Test

-To test the built images as running services in a cluster, run `make test-services`.
+To test the built images as running services in a cluster, run `make test-microservices`.
 This spins up a cluster using `kind` and deploys the services using [the `kubectl` delivery scenario test](delivery/kubectl/test.sh).

 These tests also rely on your GITHUB_USER and GITHUB_TOKEN env vars if you're using your own fork.

-NOTE: The `test-services` tasks isn't bound to the `push-images` task so that they may be run separately.
-Make sure you run `make push-images` first.

 ## More info